Taxation and Valuation

+Taxes have major costs beyond the revenues they collect: deadweight loss from distorted incentives, costs of compliance, enforcement costs, etc. (The report of the 2005 President's Advisory Panel on Federal Tax Reform mentions a trillion dollar annual waste.)
+Countless attempts to alleviate these effects invariably just shifted the distortions from one place to another.

-\begin{small} Modern economists did notice the need, besides grain, land, and coal, to consider another commodity: information.
-I doubt they all fully realize how subtle a concept is information, but even simplistic accounting for it brought progress.
-Yet, economists may need to acknowledge one more factor - intelligence.
-Even with full and perfect information the Government cannot match all its subjects in intelligence, and thus in ability to evaluate their assets.
-Lacking such ability, the IRS acts like an elephant in a china shop, vandalizing our economic life.
+Here is the key observation: Modern economics, based on classical game theory, assumes rational optimization of some consistent, legally definable values such as assets or their growth (i.e.\@ income).
+This, however, fails to recognize the infeasibility of consistent valuations and other types of optimal, rational behavior in many games (much more so in real life).\footnote {Economists do now recognize, besides grain, land, and coal, the relevance of another commodity: information.\\ I doubt all fully realize how subtle this concept is, but even a cursory attention to it has brought progress.\\ Yet one more factor -- intelligence -- needs acknowledging.
+Even with full and perfect information,\\ the IRS couldn't match all taxpayers in intelligence, and thus in the ability to evaluate assets.\\ Lacking such ability, it acts like a bull in a china shop, vandalizing our economic life.}

-Here is a toy illustration.
-Suppose I play a game and you want to tax my gains.
-My opponent is external to your tax system: it may be a foreign entity or just Nature.
-(For very technical reasons that I cannot explain in such a short note, the opponent may need no skill or intelligence, only my intelligence is relevant.)

-I make many unrealistic simplifications: the game has no other players, is fully deterministic, like chess; you know all its rules and observe the entire configuration at all times.
-Chess have 3 outcomes: victory, defeat, and a draw.
-A more diverse (e.g., integer) outcome may seem more realistic but can be simulated by playing multiple games with different stakes simultaneously.
-So binary outcomes suffice.
-While simplistic, my example preserves all my concerns.

-Unlike chess, our game lasts decades, or more; you cannot wait until it ends and want to tax the improvements in my position (what, I believe, is called "economic income").
-This seems straightforward: In chess, any position has a clear value with either a winning strategy for one side (assuring a victory, no matter what the opponent does) or a draw strategy for each side.
-Suboptimal moves change the value: you tax the gain or recognize a loss.

-You probably see the problem now: an ability to do this would make you an unbeatable world champion of chess :-).
-In fact, such policy REQUIRES exponential computation, about as slow as searching through all possible future game configurations.
-(A board twice the standard chess size, has far more positions than atoms in the known Universe :-).
-NO faster evaluation can be consistent across one move, i.e. yield values equal to the highest values it gives to the positions attainable in one move.
-Obviously, taxing wrong values will conflict with my incentives, impairing my winning chances.
-My interest in winning is distorted by an added interest in appearing a loser to you during much of the game.

-And real life, far messier than this toy example, is even harder to tax.
-A way out is to defer tax till the game ends.
-Consumption taxes do this.
-With them, companies reinvesting all gains grow tax-free, subsidized by other taxpayers; the entire business capitalization consists then of untaxed income.
-The deferred tax on it becomes a huge interest-free loan distorting greatly the incentive to invest in non-human capital.